It is time to talk about the in the room.

 Sondra Wilson v.
 Rob Sand – what’s the difference?

 The meat and potatoes of my platform is centered around Civilian Restoration Corps (“CRC”).
 Modeled after Civil Conservation Corps (“CCC”), which is largely accredited with helping to dig the U.S. out of the Great Depression, the CRC is an up-to-date, modernized version of the CCC.
 It is a plan that will create thousands of new jobs across the state, connecting people with nature, ending Iowa’s record-high food insecurity crisis in a way that addresses environmental concerns without greenwashing, and pays Iowans to get jobs on small farms helping out farmers.
-FDR’s New Deal program was the Democratic Party at its best: my plan brings us back to our party’s core, and helps us strategize moving forward.
+FDR’s New Deal program was the Democratic Party at its best: my plan represents what Democrats should be running on.
 It is a plan that speaks to all Iowans, and will be a point of pride as we lead the country in this way.

 Continue reading the article below, or learn more about Civilian Restoration Corps here: